 However, the roof needed to be replaced because of some significant structural issues.
 There was a big hole in the roof on the outside near the back of the house, and a hole on the brick wall facing the side yard.
 That definitely needed to be patched and fixed.

 Other than that, the house was in pretty great shape.
 We cleaned up the front yard and the trees that overhung to the roof.
 There was a really nice deck in the backyard that was in good shape.
 All we had to do with that was sand it down and give it a new coat of paint.
-Typically, we like to leave decks if they’re good quality.
+Typically, we like to leave decks if they’re of good quality.

 Then, on the inside of the house, we updated a lot of what was already there.
-The countertops are replaced with the granite that we like to up in our houses, and we always make sure to replace all of the old floor with our signature wood vinyl and new carpet in the bedrooms.
+The countertops are replaced with the granite that we like to up in our houses, and we always make sure to replace all of the old floors with our signature wood vinyl and new carpet in the bedrooms.
 We repainted the walls in a nice neutral grey color, to keep the house clean looking.

 After the floors and walls were updated, the appliances needed to be changed out.
 The shower heads were old, as well as the sinks in the bathrooms, so they needed to be replaced.
 If the kitchen appliances are in good shape, there’s no need to replace them (that’s just extra expenses).
 Just like the cabinets, if you can fix it up with a new coat of paint then there’s no point in spending the money to get them replaced.
-We talk about this a lot in the Flip Pilot group on Facebook.
+We talk about this a lot in the FlippingJunkie Group on Facebook.
 If you’re interested in being a part of our conversations, join the group here!

 Personally, I like to start with the outside of the house when I got through my rehab punch list.
-That way, I make sure the big items that would be covered on an inspection have been taken care of.
+That way, I make sure the big items that would be covered in an inspection have been taken care of.
 I have a few tools I like to use when I go through a rehab punch list such as my blue tape bracelet, handy-dandy note pad, and a pen.